Best Practices to Write Title and Meta Description Tags for SEO

 <title>Your SEO title</title>

-Why the title tag is important for SEO
+Why title and description tags are important for SEO

 The title tag lets search engine robots know what your page is about and helps them understand how relevant it is to the user’s search query.
-So, a meta title tag is an important on-page SEO element and you should optimize it for your focus keyword.
-It can help you improve your rankings for the keyword you use in your title (and for the cluster around the keyword as well).
+So, a title tag is an important on-page SEO element and you should optimize it for your focus keyword.
+It can help you improve your rankings for the keyword you use in your title (and for the keyword cluster around this search term as well).

 If you don’t yet track your website rankings regularly, make sure to set up automatic position tracking with the help of the Keyword Rank Checker.